kimerared/RCNN-notebooks/README.md

-# Computer Vision Object Detection using Faster R-CNN, Mask R-CNN, and YOLOv8
+# Computer Vision: Object Detection using Faster R-CNN, Mask R-CNN, and YOLOv8

 ## Overview
 This repository contains implementations of object detection using three popular algorithms: Faster R-CNN, Mask R-CNN, and YOLOv8.
 These models are widely used in the field of computer vision for tasks such as object localization and segmentation.